rvoskamp/InfoCenter-Customizations-Demo/Customization Tools/Custom Forms/README.md

 | *field*        | undefined                                                                                |
 | *control*      | undefined                                                                                |

-To interact with Access and manipulate individual fields on the form *form* parameter provides an interface to the fields on the form
+To manipulate individual fields on the form the *form* parameter provides an interface to the fields.
 ```JS
     form.getFieldValue(field_name);
     form.setFieldValue(field_name,value);